 It’s Your Turn

 How has prayer made a difference for you on vacation?
 What has He taught you in your travels?
 You can always write me through my contact page and fill out the basic name and address info; then the email will come to me.
 Your name or info will never be shared with anyone without your permission.

 Share This Post with Others

-Using only the share buttons below or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
+Using the share buttons on this post or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
 Please do not reproduce any of my blog posts without express and written permission from me.